MA (Geography & Environmental Studies) - Toronto

 Major research projects

-- President and Board Member, Canadian Renewable Energy Alliance
+- President and Board Member, 2008 - present, Canadian Renewable Energy Alliance

 Select prizes and awards